tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 ## The Basis of Confidential Assets

 Confidential transactions, asset commitments and Asset Surjection Proofs (ASP) are really the basis of confidential assets.
+These concepts are discussed below.

 ### Confidential Transactions